jdevfullstack/github-stats-guide/README.md

 If you don't have any idea how it works, it is an external web app that uses GitHub data (through its API) to generate your rank.
-You don't need to install anything you just simply get the URL of the app, change the details so that it's referring to your account and you're done.
+You don't need to install anything, you just simply get the URL of the app, change the details so that it's referring to your account and you're done.